South Carolina vs. South Florida Predictions & Picks - Women's NCAA Tournament Second Round

 South Carolina Schedule Analysis

-- When the Gamecocks defeated the Stanford Cardinal (No. 5 in the AP's Top 25) on November 20 by a score of 76-71, it was their signature win of the season thus far.
+- When the Gamecocks took down the Stanford Cardinal (No. 5 in the AP's Top 25) on November 20 by a score of 76-71, it was their signature victory of the season thus far.

-- The Gamecocks have 15 wins versus Quadrant 1 teams, the most in the nation.
+- The Gamecocks have the most Quadrant 1 wins in the nation (15).

-- The Gamecocks have seven wins against Quadrant 3 opponents, tied for the 45th-most in the nation.
+- The Gamecocks have tied for the 45th-most Quadrant 3 wins in the country (seven).

 South Carolina 2022-23 Best Wins